filipdanic/spicy-datatable/README.md

 ## Styling

-Out of the box, SpicyDatatable is bare-bones.
+Out of the box, `spicy-datatable` is bare-bones.
 Include this [CSS starter file](https://github.com/filipdanic/spicy-datatable/blob/master/src/sample-styles.css) in your project to get the look from the demo.
 Edit it to suit your needs.

 ## In the Works

-- More control over pagination and search.
+- More control over pagination and search (and a better performing search!)
 - Unit and performance tests.
 - Sortable columns.
 - CSV/PDF/Excel download